 The University confirms that:

-a) On receipt of a complaint, JCU will sensitively facilitate timely and appropriate action through appropriate avenues.
-These avenues include alternative dispute resolution as well as procedures for making formal complaints under the Student Misconduct Procedures and the Student Complaint Management Policy and Procedures in the case of student respondents, and the Resolving Workplace Grievances and Complaints Procedure and Staff Code of Conduct in the case of staff respondents.
-Complaints against affiliates will be processed under the most applicable procedure (e.g. visiting student or scholar).
+1.1 On receipt of a complaint, JCU will sensitively facilitate timely and appropriate action through appropriate avenues.
+These avenues include alternative dispute resolution as well as procedures for making formal complaints under the Student Complaint Management Policy and Procedures in the case of student respondents; and the Discrimination, Bullying and Harassment Complaint Procedure for Staff and Affiliates and Staff Code of Conduct in the case of staff/affiliate respondents.

-b) Director Human Resources (HR).
+2.2 Director Human Resources (HR).
 In addition to the accountabilities and responsibilities which the Director HR has under other JCU policies and procedures, and the JCU Enterprise Agreement.
-The Director HR will facilitate the provision of education and information to discourage discrimination, bullying and harassment for staff; monitoring the effectiveness of this policy; and providing a report to the Vice-Chancellor’s Advisory Committee and the University’s Joint Consultative Committee annually.
+The Director HR will facilitate the provision of education and information to discourage discrimination, bullying and harassment for staff; monitoring the effectiveness of this policy; and providing a report to the Vice Chancellor’s Advisory Committee and the University’s Joint Consultative Committee annually.

 An ECO must not:

-Breaches of this Policy will be addressed through the disciplinary procedures prescribed for Staff (including the University’s Code of Conduct and the Enterprise Agreement as amended or replaced from time to time), Students (including the Student Conduct Policy and the Student Complaint Management Policy and Procedures), and Affiliates.
+3.1 Breaches of this Policy will be addressed through the disciplinary procedures prescribed for Staff (including the University’s Code of Conduct and the Enterprise Agreement as amended or replaced from time to time), Students (including the Student Conduct Policy), and Affiliates.
 Depending upon the severity and implications of the breach, sanctions may include legal action, a formal warning, retraining, and/or other disciplinary action (such as suspension or termination of employment, or suspension or exclusion from the University).

 Queensland State Laws